cisagov/Malcolm/README.md

 Here's a step-by-step example of getting [Malcolm from GitHub](https://github.com/idaholab/Malcolm/tree/master), configuring your system and your Malcolm instance, and running it on a system running Ubuntu Linux.
 Your mileage may vary depending on your individual system configuration, but this should be a good starting point.

+The commands in this example should be executed as a non-root user.

 You can use `git` to clone Malcolm into a local working copy, or you can download and extract the artifacts from the [latest release](https://github.com/idaholab/Malcolm/releases).

 To install Malcolm from the latest Malcolm release, browse to the [Malcolm releases page on GitHub](https://github.com/idaholab/Malcolm/releases) and download at a minimum `install.py` and the `malcolm_YYYYMMDD_HHNNSS_xxxxxxx.tar.gz` file, then navigate to your downloads directory: